Platinum(IV) chloride

 Platinum(IV) chloride is the inorganic compound of platinum and chlorine with the empirical formula PtCl4.
-This brown solid features platinum in the 4+ oxidation state.
+This brown solid features platinum in the +4 oxidation state.

 Structure

 Typical of Pt(IV), the metal centers adopt an octahedral coordination geometry, {PtCl6}.
 This geometry is achieved by forming a polymer wherein half of the chloride ligands bridge between the platinum centers.
 Because of its polymeric structure, PtCl4 dissolves only upon breaking the chloride bridging ligands.
 Thus, addition of HCl give H2PtCl6.
 Lewis base adducts of Pt(IV) of the type cis-PtCl4L2 are known, but most are prepared by oxidation of the Pt(II) derivatives.

 Formation and reactions

 PtCl4 is mainly encountered in the handling of chloroplatinic acid, obtained by dissolving of Pt metal in aqua regia.
-Heating H2PtCl6 gives PtCl4:
+Heating H2PtCl6 to 220 °C gives impure PtCl4: